mwnickerson/bloodhound_mcp/README.md

 Use the `bloodhound://opengraph/guide` and `bloodhound://opengraph/examples` resources for schema design and Cypher patterns.
 For structured OpenGraph schemas, upsert the extension schema first, then ingest collection data with `file_upload`.

-> Requires BloodHound CE 8.0 or later.
+> Requires BloodHound Enterprise or BloodHound CE 8.0 or later.
 > OpenGraph extension management requires BloodHound 9.0.0+ and the corresponding feature flag to be enabled.

 ---